How to beat bill shock when travelling overseas

 It might seem counter-intuitive, but you should also turn off Location Services.
 Sure, the setting uses GPS (which is free to use), but it will also use mobile data for increased accuracy, so loading local maps can get expensive.
 If you really want to save data, take some time to look at which apps use all your data and change the way you use them.
 You can look for alternatives or simply uninstall the most data-hungry.

 If you don't use your smartphone to actually call people, there is another option.
-Instead of buying a travel SIM and a handset, buy a travel 4G hotspot with a data block or pay-as-you-go plan that will throttle your bandwidth rather than charging ridiculous fees.
-Lock down your phone data as detailed above, and then connect your phone to your personal hotspot using Wi-Fi.
+Instead of buying a travel SIM or a new handset, you could buy a 4G hotspot with a data cap or pay-as-you-go plan that will throttle your bandwidth rather than charging ridiculous fees.
+Lock down your phone data as detailed above then connect your phone to your personal hotspot using Wi-Fi.
 You can still receive calls (but remember, you're paying for the privilege) and can even dial out using Wi-Fi messaging and calling apps like iMessage, Facebook, Skype, Viber, WhatsApp and Google Hangouts.

 This solution is particularly useful if you are travelling with another person or in a group as you can all connect to the one hotspot rather than everyone needing separate local phones.
 However, remember that more people use more data, so budget accordingly.